Nadal, Raonic ousted in Italian Open quarters - Article - TSN

 Nadal downs Thiem to capture fifth Madrid Open title

-ROME — Rafael Nadal's winning streak ended at 17 matches as he lost in straight sets to Dominic Thiem in the quarterfinals of the Italian Open on Friday.
+ROME — Rafael Nadal's winning streak ended at 17 matches as he lost to Dominic Thiem in the quarterfinals of the Italian Open on Friday while Canadian Milos Raonic bowed out in straight sets to Alexander Zverev.

+Venus Williams is also out of the tournament after the American was defeated 6-2, 3-6, 6-2 by third seed Garbine Muguruza of Spain.

+The result bodes well for Muguruza's defence of her French Open title.

-The 6-4, 6-3 victory was a sort of revenge for Thiem, who was beaten by the Spaniard in the Madrid Open final last week.
+Thiem's 6-4, 6-3 victory came after he was beaten by the Spaniard in the Madrid Open final last week.

 "Of course I came in with a very aggressive game style, because I knew that if I want to have a chance, then I have to do something different and be more aggressive," Thiem said.
 "I knew that if it goes in, everything, maybe I have a chance.
 If not, maybe I also lose easy.